At a glance

-Lending Club is the best-known P2P (peer-to-peer) lender in operation today.
+Lending Club is made its name as the best-known P2P (peer-to-peer) lender around.
 A sharing economy pioneer, Lending Club has originated millions of loans collectively worth tens of billions.
 Even as it moves away from the P2P model toward a more traditional lending framework, it shows no signs of slowing down.

 If you’re in the market for an unsecured personal loan and your FICO credit score is comfortably north of 600, you’ll want to give Lending Club a closer look.
 Lending Club also originates loans for small-business owners and independent entrepreneurs, making it a fantastic way to secure financing for your startup or growing business.
 It also offers auto refinancing loans.

 Lending Club isn’t for everyone, including applicants with severely impaired credit or recent bankruptcies.
 Here’s what you need to know about the process of getting a loan with Lending Club, the advantages and disadvantages of doing so, and the platform’s overall suitability.